touzet/pampa/README.md

 ### --fillin option

 This option allows to automatically compute masses for peptides that lack  this information.
-It can  be particularly helpful, for instance, in supplementing a manually created peptide table.
+It is of particular interest, for instance, in supplementing a manually created peptide table.

 Peptide mass is computed from the peptide sequence and the PTM description.
 If no PTM description is provided, PTMs are determined automatically based on the rules outlined in the [PTM description](#PTM-description) section.